mitydigital/statamic-sitemapamic/README.md

 so that you can override and adjust these properties on a case-by-case basis.

 This is an opinionated approach for a simple site.
-If you need greater control of SEO for your site, you may be better suited to an addon like Statamic's [SEO Pro](https://statamic.com/addons/statamic/seo-pro) (we use this in our larger sites).
+If you need greater control of SEO for your site, you may be better suited to an addon like Statamic's [SEO Pro](https://statamic.com/addons/statamic/seo-pro).

 ---